signaturit/plupload/readme.md

 easily mistaken for the Plupload itself.
 They are only implementations, such as any of you can build by yourself out of the API.

-* [Low-level pollyfills (mOxie)](https://github.com/moxiecode/moxie) - have their own [code base](https://github.com/moxiecode/moxie) and [documentation](https://github.com/moxiecode/moxie/wiki) on GitHub.
+* [Low-level polyfills (mOxie)](https://github.com/moxiecode/moxie) - have their own [code base](https://github.com/moxiecode/moxie) and [documentation](https://github.com/moxiecode/moxie/wiki) on GitHub.
 * [Plupload API](https://github.com/moxiecode/plupload/wiki/API)
 * [UI Widget](https://github.com/moxiecode/plupload/wiki/UI.Plupload)
 * [Queue Widget](https://github.com/moxiecode/plupload/wiki/pluploadQueue)

 ### Building instructions

-Plupload depends on File API and XHR2 L2 pollyfills that currently have their [own repository](https://github.com/moxiecode/moxie) on GitHub.
+Plupload depends on File API and XHR2 L2 polyfills that currently have their [own repository](https://github.com/moxiecode/moxie) on GitHub.
 However, in most cases you shouldn't care as we bundle the latest build of mOxie, including full and minified JavaScript source and pre-compiled `SWF` and `XAP` components, with [every release](https://github.com/moxiecode/plupload/releases).
 You can find everything you may need under `js/` folder.